-deficiency anemia, the diet should include foods that have a high iron content.
+deficiency anemia, the diet should include foods that have a high iron content

-These include beef, turkey, seafood, chicken, and liver.
+include beef, turkey, seafood, chicken, and liver.
 IF the anemia is due to

 vitamin B12 deficiency, the diet above still applies since B12 is mostly found

-in meats.
+Vitamin-B12 supplement.
 On the other hand, if the anemia is due to folic acid deficiency,

 dietary sources of folic acid would include dark green, leafy vegetables, whole